 Cultural and ethnic differences – Doctors and hospitals do not always understand a patient’s cultural identity which can impact their ability to provide quality care.

 How can you get the best care possible?

 All patients deserve high quality healthcare.
 Knowledge is power.
 All patients, regardless of gender, race, income or sexuality, must take charge of their healthcare.
-The suggestions below can help you get the best outcome possible.
+The suggestions below can help you get the best care and outcome possible.

 Be engaged in your care!

 It is essential for all patients to be an engaged member of their medical team.
 Ask questions, take detailed notes and share them with all members of your medical team, pay attention to medication management, and most importantly, speak up when something doesn’t seem right,.